Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 29 Oktober 2025 20.39.15 UTC
+- WIB: Rabu, 29 Oktober 2025 21.31.20 UTC
-- WITA: Rabu, 29 Oktober 2025 21.39.15 UTC
+- WITA: Rabu, 29 Oktober 2025 22.31.20 UTC
-- WIT: Rabu, 29 Oktober 2025 22.39.15 UTC
+- WIT: Rabu, 29 Oktober 2025 23.31.20 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: success
+Kategori: inspirational